-Quitting smoking and other tobacco products before surgery can make the results of your hip surgery turn out better.
+Quitting smoking and other tobacco products before surgery can improve your recovery and outcome after surgery.

-It can increase your risk for lung problems, such as emphysema and chronic bronchitis or asthma that is harder to control.
+Smoking also leads to lung problems, such as emphysema and chronic bronchitis, and makes asthma harder to control.

-Some smokers will switch to smokeless tobacco instead of quitting tobacco completely.
-However, they still carry a number of health risks:
+Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
+But using smokeless tobacco still carries health risks, such as:

 Smoking decreases the amount of oxygen that reaches the cells in your surgical wound.
 As a result, your wound may heal more slowly and is more likely to become infected.

 All smokers carry an increased risk for heart and lung problems.
-Even when your hip replacement surgery goes smoothly, it places more demand on your body, heart, and lungs to work harder than if you did not smoke.
+Even when your surgery goes smoothly, smoking causes your body, heart, and lungs to work harder than if you did not smoke.

 Using nicotine gum around the time of surgery is not encouraged.
-The nicotine will still interfere with healing of your surgical wound and have the same effect on your general health as using cigarettes and tobacco.
+The nicotine will still interfere with the healing of your surgical wound and have the same effect on your general health as using cigarettes and tobacco.

 Canale TS, Kelly FB, Daugherty K. Smoking threatens orthopaedic outcomes.
 AAOS NOW.
 June 2012.
 Available at: www.aaos.org/news/aaosnow/jun12/cover2.asp.
 Accessed October 25, 2014.